luannaochoa/BBBKernelDriver-tutorial/README.md

 ####Disclaimers
 + If a command doesn't have 'permission', try `sudo [your-command]`
++ If a command doesn't work at all, try typing it correctly

 ##Code:
 + All kernel modules must have at least an init and exit macros